deletedcu/angular-demo/lectures/day-2/07_nesting.md

 ## Describe Nested Routes

-Sometimes you'll want to have subsections within a specific route (routes within routes).
+Sometimes, you'll want to have subsections within a specific route (routes within routes).
 We can accomplish this with nested routes.

 ## Create Components for Two Subsections